 That thing that you really don’t want to come clean about is very likely the thing that’s screwing up your whole marriage.
 That’s the thing you need to face up to and get out into the open.
 MMSL isn’t going to be able to save your marriage while you try to keep three tons of elephant droppings from seeing the light of day.

 To be 100% clear here, no one on the forum should judge you for your problem.
 The only thing we care about is fixing your problem.
 As in, if you’re a total porn addict, I’m not going to tell you you’re a horrible person that should be ashamed of yourself, I’m just going to tell you how to kick it and get on with a happy marriage.
 Everyone comes to MMSL with a bag of trash, no one is perfect, we all need help.
 It’s just all a waste of time if you withhold the critical information.

-Question Eight – Who is the Leader in your Marriage?
+Question Nine – Who is the Leader in your Marriage?

 In any relationship, there’s always a leader and a follower.
 Tell us about how that’s been playing out in your marriage so far.

-Question Nine – Tell Us About the Good Times
+Question Ten – Tell Us About the Good Times

 When your marriage was going really well, why do you think that was?
 When was that?
 What are you doing differently now?

 All of these questions can take a long time to answer.
 There’s a 4000 character limit on a single comment, so you may need to break up your story over a couple of comments.
 The more information you give, the better the help will be.

 Even just telling your story can be a weight off your mind.